nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >  in the calculations.
 >
 > **⚠️Warnings:**
->- All fields must be supplied in the command, not just the ones you wish to edit.
 >- This action is irreversible.
 The activity is edited immediately after entering this command.

 <br>